 Some try to explain LaLaurie's descent into depravity by way of her third husband, Louis LaLaurie (who was not related to her before their marriage), a younger doctor freshly arrived from France.
 He knocked up the richer LaLaurie, then married her after their child was born in 1826.
 Soon after their marriage began, stories of her abuse against her slaves started to emerge.
 Residents filed complaints leading to investigations for cruelty to slaves (New Orleans had unique laws theoretically protecting chattel servants more than in other parts of the Deep South) in 1828, 1829, and 1832.
 Some say she began beating her daughters when they tried to feed them, although she put on a kind public face.

 Those inclined to absolve LaLaurie take this line of logic (that the Mistress was driven to insanity and violence by Louis) to its extreme.
-They argue that Louis (who some suspect was experimenting with Haitian voodoo potions to create more docile servants) turned away help form the fire, as he was the one mutilating the LaLaurie slaves in cruel half-medical experiments.
+They argue that Louis (who some suspect was experimenting with Haitian voodoo potions to create more docile servants) turned away help from the fire, as he was the one mutilating the LaLaurie slaves in cruel half-medical experiments.

 Yet Louis wasn't the only force that would have introduced the Mistress to violence.
 Many suspect that LaLaurie was influenced by the 1771 murder of her uncle by slaves, the violence of the 1791 to 1804 Haitian slave revolt and independence movement, and the direct experience of a slave uprising in New Orleans in 1811.
 The terror of these events, and the growing consensus amongst local slave owners to exercise increasing violence and oppression (often demonstrated in public and gruesome ways) to prevent recurrences in the aftermath likely had a strong impact on LaLaurie, who would have been exposed to chaos and anti-slave bloodshed regularly.